lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ### Quantifiers
-Quantifiers describe the number of instances an individual or group of characters must appear in the string for a successful match.
+Quantifiers define the number of instances an individual or group of characters must appear in a string for a successful match.
 For example, in the regex `[a-z0-9_\.-]+`, the `+` quantifier means "one or more of the preceding element", indicating that one or more of the characters in `[a-z0-9_\.-]` MUST be present before the `@` symbol of the email.

 **Example:**
 - `a+`: Matches one or more consecutive 'a' characters.